INDUSTRY ACCREDITED AGRONOMIST SCHEME

 - Detailed in field monitoring of at least two commercial mungbean crops, where the agronomists must demonstrate that they can apply the technical skills and processes covered in the initial workshop.
 This is the audit-able component of the course and is the main prerequisite for certification within the industry guidelines.

 - In-crop training sessions.
 Agronomists are further supported by in-crop training sessions on insect scouting techniques and management, as well as disease diagnosis.

 - Ongoing technical support on current research and reassessment of best management practices within the mungbean industry.
 The network of certified agronomists is also kept informed of any new and emerging issues within the industry, e.g. new pesticide registrations or permits.

 To enquire about the next Mungbean Training Course please contact Paul McIntosh, Pulse Australia Industry Development Manager.

-Already a certified mungbean agronomist?
+Already an industry accredited mungbean agronomist?

 Check the latest Mungbean Best Management Practice manual (2014) for recent research findings (request password).

 For further information contact: